NeuroNav

 On-Device First, Cloud-Augmented Architecture

-The architecture is intentionally offline-first: all safety-critical detection, urgency calculation, and multimodal alerts run entirely on the user's phone.
-Optional cloud services handle slower-moving tasks like analytics, map updates, and model retraining.
+All safety-critical detection, urgency scoring, and multimodal alerts run entirely on the device.
+Optional cloud services are reserved for slower-moving workflows like analytics, retraining, and feedback aggregation.
+This architecture protects both privacy and reliability.

-• Core logic layer: An alert manager, context detector (intersection vs parking lot), distance estimator, and direction tracker coordinate so that only meaningful threats generate alerts.
+• Core logic layer: Alert manager, context detector, distance estimator, and direction tracker

 System architecture diagram showing mobile layers and optional backend services for NeuroNav.